Disentangled Multimodal Representation Learning for Recommendation: related work

 \section{related work}

-In this section, we briefly review the recent advances in model-based collaborative filtering methods, especially the ones based on multimodal information and disentangled representation learning, which are closely relevant to our work.
+In this section, we briefly review the recent advances in model-based collaborative filtering methods, especially the ones based on multimodal information and disentangled representation learning, which are closely related to our work.

-In model-based CF models, users and items are represented as dense vectors (i.e., embeddings) in the same latent space.
+In CF models, users and items are represented as dense vectors (i.e., embeddings) in the same latent space.
 Based on the learned vectors, an interaction function is used to predict the preference of a user to an item.
-Take the Matrix Factorization (MF) for example, the user and item embeddings are learned by minimizing the error of re-constructing the user-item interaction matrix, and the dot product is used as the interaction function for prediction.
-This simple idea has achieved great success, and many variants of MF has been developed, such as BPR~\cite{rendle2009bpr}, PMF~\cite{Salak2007PMF}, SVD++~\cite{Koren2008SVD++}, WRMF~\cite{Hu2008CFI}, etc. The advent of deep learning has accelerated the development of model-based CF techniques.
-Due to the powerful capability of deep learning, it has been widely applied in recommendation to learn better user and item embeddings~\cite{xue2017deep,He_2018,cheng20183ncf} or model more complicate interactions between users and items~\cite{he2017neural,Li2019CNR}.
+Take Matrix Factorization (MF) as an example, the user and item embeddings are learned by minimizing the error of re-constructing the user-item interaction matrix, and the dot product is used as the interaction function for prediction.
+This simple idea has achieved tremendous success, and many variants of MF have been developed~\cite{Salak2007PMF,rendle2009bpr,he2017neural,wang2021clicks,wang2022causal}.
+The advent of deep learning has accelerated the development of model-based CF techniques.
+Due to the powerful capability of deep learning, it has been widely applied to learn better user and item embeddings~\cite{xue2017deep,Cheng2022FLA,Liu2022SDG} or model more complicated interactions between users and items~\cite{he2017neural,Li2019CNR}.
 For example, NeuMF~\cite{he2017neural} models the complex interactions between users and items using nonlinear neural networks as the interaction function.
-More recently, Graph Convolution Network (GCN) techniques have also been applied in recommendation and set a new standard for recommendation~\cite{berg2019gcmc,wang2019ngcf,Liu2021IMP_GCN}.
-The advantage of GCN-based recommendation models is attributed to its capability of explicitly modeling high-order proximity between users and items.
-For example, GC-MC~\cite{berg2019gcmc} employs one convolution layer to exploit the direct connections between users and items; NGCF~\cite{wang2019ngcf} exploits high-order proximity by propagating embeddings on the user-item interaction graph.
+More recently, Graph Convolution Network (GCN) techniques have also been deployed that have set a new standard for recommendation~\cite{berg2019gcmc,wang2019ngcf,Liu2020A2GCN,Liu2021IMP_GCN}.
+The advantage of GCN-based recommendation models is attributed to its capability of explicitly modeling higher-order proximity between users and items.
+For example, NGCF~\cite{wang2019ngcf} exploits higher-order proximity by propagating embeddings on the user-item interaction graph.